AmiDug/BrazilPipeline/README.md

 Model training creates 4 different models.
 A decision tree with a depth of 12.
 A random forest with a depth of 15 and 200 trees, a Keras neural network with batch normalization, dropout regularization, early stopping and learning rate scheduling to prevent overfitting.
 Finally there is an XGBoost model that is GPU-accelerated with a depth of 12, 500 boosting rounds and built-in cross-validation.

-Finally model evaluation calculate each model's performance with metrics such as R^2, RMSE, MAE and MAPE, it also logs and create artifacts in MLflow.
+Finally, model evaluation calculates each model's performance with metrics such as R^2, RMSE, MAE and MAPE, it also logs and creates artifacts in MLflow.

-The datasets consists of around 100k transactions made between the years 2016 and 2018 from the Brazillian E-commerce website Olist[1].
+The datasets consists of around 100k transactions made between the years 2016 and 2018 from the Brazilian E-commerce website Olist[1].

 There are many 9 different datasets including for customers, geolocation, order items, order payments, order reviews, orders, products, sellers and product categories.